A look at where Democratic President Barack Obama and Republican presidential rival Mitt Romney stand on a selection of issues, in brief:

 Romney: Favors U.S.-Mexico border fence, opposes education benefits to illegal immigrants.
 Opposes offering legal status to illegal immigrants who attend college, but would do so for those who serve in the armed forces.
 Would establish a national immigration-status verification system for employers and punish them if they hire noncitizens who do not prove their authorized status.
 Would end visa caps for spouses and minor children of legal immigrants.
-Would honor work permits for immigrants who benefit from Obama's new policy and promises to put a comprehensive immigration plan into place before those permits expire.
+Would honor work permits for immigrants who benefit from Obama's new policy but not accept new applicants under the program, and promises to put in place a comprehensive immigration plan before those permits expire.

 Obama: His health care law improves coverage for beneficiaries with high prescription costs and removes co-pays for a set of preventive benefits.
 It also cuts Medicare spending for hospitals and other providers by more than $700 billion over a decade.
 Those cuts are being used to provide health insurance to more working-age Americans, and the government also counts them as extending the life of the program's giant trust fund.
-But he hasn't ruled out increasing costs for middle-class and upper-income Medicare recipients or raising the eligibility age to 67 from 65.
+But he hasn't ruled out increasing costs for middle-class and upper-income Medicare recipients or increasing the eligibility age from 65 to 67.

 Romney: Introduce "generous" but undetermined subsidies to help future retirees buy private insurance or join a government plan modeled on traditional Medicare.
 Gradually increase eligibility age to 67.
 Repealing Obama's health care law would roll back improved benefits for seniors unless Congress acts to protect them.
 It also would reverse Obama's Medicare cuts to hospitals and other providers, which could hasten insolvency of Medicare's trust fund.